fabiojmendes/blog.juzam.pro/content/posts/2025-08-29/lxd-rhel-images/index.md

 ### Fedora

-Fedora doesn't ship with grubby by default, but the same can achieve the same by updating `/etc/default/grub` and add the following key:
+Fedora doesn't ship with `grubby` by default, but you can achieve the same result by updating `/etc/default/grub` and adding the following setting:

 ```text
 # Set device UUID